Alibaba-NLP/KB-NER/README.md

 #### Index Building

-Our wiki-based retrieval system is built on [ElasticSearch](https://www.elastic.co/), and you need to install ElasticSearch properly before you can build a knowledge base.
+Our wiki-based retrieval system is built on [ElasticSearch](https://www.elastic.co/), and you need to install ElasticSearch properly before building knowledge bases.
 For a tutorial on installation, please refer to this [link](https://www.elastic.co/guide/en/elasticsearch/reference/7.10/targz.html).
+In addition, in order to make ElasticSearch support Chinese word segmentation, we recommend you to install [`ik-analyzer`](https://github.com/medcl/elasticsearch-analysis-ik).

+After installing ElasticSearch, you can build your local multilingual wiki knowledge bases.
 First you need to download the latest version of wiki dumps from [Wikimedia](https://www.wikimedia.org/) and store them in the lmdb database.
 You can run the following commands:

 ```bash
 cd kb/dumps